kaiewiggins/kaiewiggins.github.io/_posts/2025-07-09-Authors-Note-Geosapiology.md

 I wrote this story in late November of 2023.
 It was a little over a month after October 7.

 In Canada, in my memory and communities, shock, outrage, and mourning over the deaths and hostages lasted a couple of weeks before news started to filter through from Gaza.
 I remember feeling crazy for months.
-The cognitive dissonance between what national media and "nice, normal" people said and though and what I was seeing happening in real time was beyond belief.
+The cognitive dissonance between what national media and "nice, normal" people said and thought, and what I was seeing happening in real time, was beyond belief.

 But October 7 happened only a week after the first National Day for Truth and Reconciliation/Journée nationale de la vérité et de la réconciliation.
 (Earlier, and popularly, "Orange Shirt Day".)
-Canada has a horrifying (and ongoing) track record with First Nations/Indigenous people.

-While I had dug into local history and learned more about the ongoing harms over the past few years, including the persistent crisis of murdered and missing Indigenous women and girls (MMIWG), wildly disproportionate rates of Indigenous children in foster care, even after [residential schools](https://nctr.ca/education/teaching-resources/residential-school-history/) closed, Indigenous peoples disproportionately incarcerated, and killed by police, I had the opportunity to engage in a focused day of learning hosted by the school district I was working for at the time.
+Canada has a horrifying (ongoing) track record with First Nations/Indigenous people.
+While I had dug into local history and learned more about the ongoing harms over the past few years, including the persistent crises of murdered and missing Indigenous women and girls (MMIWG), wildly disproportionate rates of Indigenous children in foster care (even after [residential schools](https://nctr.ca/education/teaching-resources/residential-school-history/) were closed), and Indigenous people disproportionately incarcerated and killed by police, because of the memorial holiday, I had the opportunity to engage in a focused day of learning hosted by the school district I was working for at the time.

-Indigenous educators, authors, and activists both at that memorial day of learning and speaking out in the wake of October 7 and Israel's increasingly genocidal response really did amazing work in making the connections between historic and contemporary colonial violence at home and abroad explicit.
-And in highlighting that none of us are free until all of us are free—a lesson we are still learning (with increasing intensity).
+Indigenous educators, authors, and activists, both at that memorial day of learning, and speaking out in the wake of October 7 and Israel's increasingly genocidal response, really did amazing work in making the connections between historic and contemporary colonial violence at home and abroad explicit and in highlighting that none of us are free until all of us are free—a lesson we are still learning (with increasing intensity).

 I've lost track of many of those earliest voices (blame the downfall of Twitter), but some sources I recommend today include award winning Cree/Iroquois/French Human Rights Journalist Brandi Morin, social justice journalist professor Steven W. Thrasher, L’nu’skw (Mi'kmaw) writer Tiffany Morris, trans Jewish lawyer Sheryl Weikal, Jewish Voice for Peace, and Canadian doctor Yipeng Ge.

 *Geosapiology* was not written "about Palestine"—not exactly.
 It was written because I had a story prompt ("growth") and a deadline.

-But I think it took the shape it did because I needed to process the pain and horror of the moment, the awfulness of capitalist-colonial-white-supremacist violence across oceans and time, the madness of leaders who refused to listen to science or people, scientists who operate under the pretense of detachment from historical and socio-political context, and nature crying out for healing.
+But I think it took the shape it did because I needed to process the pain and horror of the moment, the awfulness of capitalist-colonial-white-supremacist violence across oceans and time, the madness of leaders who refuse to listen to science or people, scientists who operate under the pretense of detachment from historical and socio-political context, and nature crying out for healing.

 I very rarely outline or plan short fiction in advance, aside from pieces that come out of creative workshop exercises, and this was 100% a "writing into the dark" (discovery/pantsing) creation.